LouisCAD/Splitties/modules/views-dsl/README.md

 The `ViewGroup.add(…)` function requires an instance of `ViewGroup.LayoutParams`, see how Splitties helps instantiating it with minimal, yet explicit code.

+The `add` function also has 2 overloads that take either a `beforeChild` or an `afterChild` argument, handy when the order of Views matters or when adding views dynamically.

 #### ViewGroups extension functions to instantiate LayoutParams

 Splitties provides several methods named `lParams(…) { … }` for the 2 Android's